Deploying Teradata Data Mover from a Solution Template

 - Click the Data Mover blade.

-Parameter Name Action DBC user password Enter a new default Teradata Database user password for the Data Mover internal repository, from 8 to 15 characters long, starting with a letter.
-Numbers are allowed.
+Parameter Name Action DBC user password Enter a new default Teradata Database user password for the Data Mover internal repository, using 12 to 15 characters.
+It can consist of letters and numbers, but does not have to consist of numbers.

 For security reasons, you must change the default dbc password to a different password.

 Confirm DBC user password Enter the password again to confirm.
-DATAMOVER user password Enter the user password to be used to access the internal DATAMOVER repository.
+DATAMOVER user password Enter the user password to be used to access the internal DATAMOVER repository, using 12 to 15 characters starting with a letter.
+It can consist of only letters and numbers.

 For security reasons, you must change the default datamover password to a different password.